Audio and Video

 - If the captions are auto-generated, when you click on the CC button, the top left of the video will show "caption language and (auto-generated), click for settings."

 Utilize transcripts for audio-only content such as podcasts or interviews.
-Transcripts not only provide a written account of auditory content but are also used by those who would like to search the contents of audio by keywords or concepts.
-We recommended transcripts for audio-only instructional content; for more information or assistance with audio transcription email Accessibility.
+Transcripts provide a written account of auditory content and are also used by those who would like to search the contents of audio by keywords or concepts.
+We recommended transcripts for audio-only instructional content; faculty and staff can request audio transcripts by completing the Video Caption Request form below and uploading an audio file.

 Utilize audio descriptions to create an accessible alternative to visual information displayed without audio narration.
 Some video styles present informational graphics within the video that are not spoken aloud via a narration track.
 In this situation, closed captions are not suitable because there is no spoken narration available.
 The only audio available in these videos tends to be music and leaves a non-sighted individual without the appropriate contextual information.
-An audio description track can solve this problem by providing a descriptive narrative of the visual information within the video; email Accessibility for assistance with audio transcription.
+An audio description track can solve this problem by providing a descriptive narrative of the video's visual information; email Accessibility for assistance with audio transcription.